Shoaib9124/Audio-Recognition-ML-Project/README.md

 Audio Recognition for Gender and Age Group Classification

-This repository contains the code and results for an audio recognition project aimed at classifying gender and age groups based on audio features using Machine Learning techniques.
+This repository contains the code and results for an audio recognition project focused on classifying gender and age groups from audio samples using Machine Learning and Deep Learning techniques.

-Project Overview
+🔎 Project Overview

-The project leverages various audio feature extraction techniques such as Mel-Frequency Cepstral Coefficients (MFCC) and spectrograms to classify gender and age groups.
-The model is built using Long Short-Term Memory (LSTM) networks, trained on audio data for both classification tasks.
+The project leverages audio feature extraction methods such as Mel-Frequency Cepstral Coefficients (MFCCs) and spectrograms to build robust classification models.

-Features:
+The models are based on Long Short-Term Memory (LSTM) networks, trained on real audio data to perform:

+Gender Classification → Male / Female

+Age Group Classification →

+0 → Age 15 and under

+1 → Age 16–40

+2 → Age 41 and above

+✨ Key Features

+Audio Features: MFCCs, spectrograms, and augmentation strategies for robust training.

-Gender Classification: Classifies audio samples as either Male or Female.
+Gender Classification: Classifies audio samples as Male or Female.

-Age Group Classification: Classifies age into three groups: 0 for age 15 and under, 1 for age between 16 and 40, and 2 for age 41 and above.

-Audio Features: MFCC, spectrogram, and other LSTM techniques for feature extraction.

-Files in the Repository

-Test Notebooks (ipynb): Contains Jupyter Notebook files used for training and testing the model on the audio dataset.

-CSV Results: CSV files containing the results of the classification, including predictions and performance metrics.
+Age Group Classification: Predicts one of the three defined age groups.

+Fallback Strategy: Handles ambiguous inputs gracefully to improve reliability.

+Data Augmentation: Pitch shifting and time stretching used to expand the dataset and reduce overfitting.

+📂 Repository Structure
+notebooks/
+├── final_model_mfcc40_augmented.ipynb          # 40 MFCCs + data augmentation (best results)
+├── baseline_mfcc13_with_fallback.ipynb # 13 MFCCs + fallback strategy + evaluation
+├── hyperparam_tuned_mfcc13.ipynb     # 13 MFCCs + optimized parameters
+└── experiments/                        # Scratch notebooks & earlier versions

+results/
+├── predictions.csv
+├── predictions_baseline.csv
+├── predictions_optimized.csv

+And others for trial purposes.

+README.md

+Note: The LSTM models are trained directly in the notebooks.
+No pre-trained model files are included.

+🚀 How It Works

+Feature Extraction → Extract MFCCs / spectrograms from raw audio using librosa.

+Preprocessing → Augment dataset with pitch shifting, time stretching; split into train/validation sets.

+Model Training → Train LSTM models with different input sizes (13 vs 40 MFCCs).

+Evaluation → Use accuracy, confusion matrix, and CSV results for performance comparison.

+🛠️ Tech Stack

+Python

+TensorFlow / Keras

+Librosa

+NumPy, Pandas, Matplotlib

+📊 Results

+Best performance achieved using 40 MFCCs + augmentation (final_model_mfcc40_augmented.ipynb).

+Smaller models (13 MFCCs) used for quick experiments and evaluation with fallback strategy.

-Model Files: LSTM-based models trained for both gender and age group classification.
+Robust accuracy across both gender and age group classification tasks.